-Like most mechanical objects, a garage door will make some noise whenever you open or close it.
+Like most mechanical objects, a garage door will make some noise when opening.
 Over time, you’ll probably get used to these sounds and barely give them a second thought.
 However, there are some garage door noises you shouldn’t ignore.
-These “unusual” sounds often indicate signs of trouble that may require maintenance or repair work.
+These unusual sounds often indicate signs of trouble that may require maintenance or repair work.
 Without service, it’s likely only a matter of time until your door ceases to function correctly — or stops opening or closing entirely.

 - Clinking: Clinking is another of the more common garage door noises.
 It occurs when the door system’s springs and coils rub together.
 Another possibility is a defective roller, which can eventually cause the door to malfunction.

 - Banging: If your garage door makes a banging noise when opening, this means you need to either replace the garage door panels or have a professional set the garage door back on its tracks.

 - Straining: If you find that your door is struggling to close or open, it may mean you need to replace its motor or that your garage doesn’t have sufficient power.